safespace-lambda/SafeSpace-ReactApp/README.md

 # SafeSpace-ReactApp

 <p>
     Safe-Space is an app designed to help those with Mental Health Issues.
 The app sends users messages throughout the day with encouraging & positive quotes and reminders.
-The premise behind this is that uplifting content and reminders will alter your perspective and help you make it through the day.
+The premise behind this is that uplifting content and reminders will alter users' perspectives and help them make it through the day.
 </p>

 <h3>Functionality: </h3>